tbishaw-stat6250/course-questions-wiki/week-01/README.md

 [Course Structure Quiz, Problem 4]
 - Question (ilankham−stat6250): How will code reviews for projects be conducted?
 Will they involve comments on code in GitHub, meetings with the instructor, or both?
-- Question (ilankham−stat6250): How will code reviews for projects be conducted?
-Will they involved comments on code in GitHub, meetings with the instructor, or both?
 - Answer (ilankham−stat6250): Both; Code Reviews will involve 1:1 meetings with the instructor held through Google Hangouts, during which project code will discussed and commented.
 - Question (jbettonville-stat6250): At the moment it appears that instructions about only the first step of the first project are available in Blackboard; when will the information about the next steps in each phase of the projects be made available to students?
 - *Question* (cnguyen77-stat6250): How many team-based projects are required to complete in this course?